Chartism: Origin

+Along with Luddism (a workers' movement contemporary to Chartism, whose focus of attack was the machines with which the workers worked), Chartism is considered as a movement of the first stage of the workers' movement, although, unlike Luddism, its essence was eminently political.

 After the passing of the Reform Act 1832, which failed to extend the vote beyond those owning property, the political leaders of the working class made speeches claiming that there had been a great act of betrayal.
 This sense that the working class had been betrayed by the middle class was strengthened by the actions of the Whig governments of the 1830s.
 Notably, the hated new Poor Law Amendment was passed in 1834, depriving working people of outdoor relief and driving the poor into workhouses, where families were separated.

 The massive wave of opposition to this measure in the north of England in the late 1830s made Chartism a mass movement.
 It seemed that only securing the vote for working men would change things.
 Dorothy Thompson, the preeminent historian of Chartism, defines the movement as the time when "thousands of working people considered that their problems could be solved by the political organization of the country."
 In 1836, the London Working Men's Association was founded by William Lovett and Henry Hetherington, providing a platform for Chartists in the southeast.
 The origins of Chartism in Wales can be traced to the foundation in the autumn of 1836 of Carmarthen Working Men's Association.

+The English Industrial Revolution is one of the most important processes in contemporary history, resulting in a gradual but profound series of changes at all levels.
+Technological innovations enabled the introduction of machinery—which replaced human labor— and gave rise to the factory system, as well as the consolidation of industrial capitalism.

+W. Lovett and Robert Owen, who were more moderate, had more economic aims and advocated for the organization of production cooperatives and the elimination of intermediaries.
+They sought to reach an understanding with the middle classes.